FluBBaOfWard/WSCpuTest/README.md

 ### 0x63, 0x64, 0x65, 0x66, 0x67

 These opcodes doesn't do anything, they are just 1 byte NOPs (1 cycle).

+### 0x8C, 0xF8 / 0x8E, 0xF8

+This is to test that bit 5 (0x20) does not affect which segment register is accessed.

 ### 0x9B (POLL/WAIT)